-The key to correct interpretation of paediatric elbow injuries is an understanding of the order and age at which the various secondary centers of ossification become visible (see ossification centers of the elbow).
+The key to correct interpretation of paediatric elbow injuries is an understanding of the order and age at which the various secondary centres of ossification become visible (see ossification centres of the elbow).

 Before the apophysis begins to ossify (10-11 years of age), soft tissue swelling may be the only finding, and the degree of displacement cannot be evaluated on plain films.

-Certainly, if the ossification center is displaced such that it lies distal to the growth plate between the metaphysis and center of ossification for the capitellum, then significant displacement is present.
+Certainly, if the ossification centre is displaced such that it lies distal to the growth plate between the metaphysis and centre of ossification for the capitellum, then significant displacement is present.

-It should also be noted that in children the ossification centre can undergo up to 180 degrees of rotation such that the physeal surface is most superficial 3.
+It should also be noted that in children the ossification centre can undergo up to 180° of rotation such that the physeal surface is most superficial 3.

-As the late sequelae, there may be presence of lateral spurring (especially in children) 5.
+As the late sequelae, there may be the presence of lateral spurring (especially in children) 5.

-Some authors suggest a better detection rate with 20 degree tilted or internal oblique radiographs 6, 9.
+Some authors suggest a better detection rate with 20° tilted or internal oblique radiographs 6, 9.

-The other centers of ossification of the elbow should be reviewed to ensure that they are age appropriate.
+The other centres of ossification of the elbow should be reviewed to ensure that they are age appropriate.